jcerezochem/traj2oniom/README.md

 The tested trajectory (traj.trr) and topology (topol.tpr) files correspond to Gromacs files, but in principle, any [topology](https://www.mdanalysis.org/docs/documentation_pages/topology/init.html#supported-topology-formats) and [coordinate](https://www.mdanalysis.org/docs/documentation_pages/coordinates/init.html#id2) format supported by MDAnalysis should work.

-It is preferable to process the trajectory before it is used in order to place the QM molecules in the center and all MM/PC molecules whole and inside the box.
-This can be done internally in the python script with the `-compact` option, at the cost of extra ~50% time (when loading the system is not the bottleneck step).
-Moreover the option is not extensively tested.
+It may be convinent to process the trajectory before it is used in order to place the QM molecules in the center and all MM/PC molecules whole and inside the box.
+This done internally in the python script with the `wrap()` funciton in `MDAnalysis`.
+You are encouraged to check the results.
+The wrapping step can be skipped with the `-nowrap` flag.

 If selections for QM, MM or PC overlap, duplications are removed from the layer with lower priority.
 The order or priority is QM>MM>PC